reroze/MINOS/README.md

 # MINOS
-A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text
+Codebase for "A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text".
+We will release the code soon.
+We will release the relevant training data after the paper is published.